davidgs/SpiritualConditionTracker/UPDATED_DEPLOYMENT_INSTRUCTIONS.md

 This script:
 - Fixes the missing subprotocol.js module and other missing files
+- Creates/fixes static content in the public directory
+- Fixes paths in index.html for proper resource loading
+- Sets up symbolic links for bundle access
 - Starts Expo directly on port 3243 (the port your Apache proxy is configured for)

 ## Troubleshooting